Press "Enter" to skip to content

 Political Chit Chat with Gonzalo Duran and Guest Larry Sharpe

-Sharpe opens with the case for independent politics in a two-party town.
-He details how New York’s rules have all but erased third parties—from six-week petition windows to hyper-technical signature toss-outs—and lays out the steep price tag of simply getting on the ballot.
-His bottom line: unless voters help break the gatekeeping, nothing changes at the top—or on your block.
+Sharpe opens with the case for independent politics in a two party town.
+He details how New York’s rules have all but erased third parties, from six week petition windows to hyper technical signature toss outs, and lays out the steep price tag of simply getting on the ballot.
+His bottom line is clear: unless voters help break the gatekeeping, nothing changes at the top or on your block.

-• Safety: A simple fix to bail reform—first-time offenders get the benefit, repeat offenders don’t—aimed squarely at the revolving-door cases New Yorkers see on the news.
+Safety: A simple fix to bail reform.
+First time offenders get the benefit.
+Repeat offenders do not.
+Sharpe says this is aimed squarely at the revolving door cases New Yorkers see on the news.

-• Opportunity: Slash red tape for small business and farms; if you sell only in New York, Sharpe argues you should be shielded from federal regulatory drag so mom-and-pop shops can compete with national chains.
+Opportunity: Slash red tape for small business and farms.
+Sharpe argues that if you sell only in New York, you should be shielded from federal regulatory drag so mom and pop shops can compete with national chains.

 Political Chit Chat with Gonzalo Duran